 Data Storage and Backup

-The True incremental Backup System (TiBS) is used to backup the ACCRE cluster home directories nightly.
-Currently the IBM TS3500 Tape Library is used for the cluster disk backup.
+The True incremental Backup System (TiBS) is used to backup the ACCRE cluster home directories nightly using a Spectra T950 tape library.
 A big advantage of TiBS is that it minimizes the time (and network resources) required for backups, even full backups.
 After the initial full backup, TiBS only takes incremental backups from the client.
 To create full backups, an incremental backup is taken from the client.
 Then, on the server side, all incrementals since the last full backup are merged into the previous full backup to create a new full backup.
 This takes the load off the client machine and network.
 The integrity of the previous full backup is also verified.
 Please see our disk quotas and backups policies for more information.
 (TiBS is available for all current operating systems and apart from the cluster, ACCRE also offers backup services for data located remotely.
 This service is through special arrangement.
-If you are interested, please see our Tape Backup Services and contact <a href=”/accre/support/general-inquiries/” for more details.)
+If you are interested, please see our Tape Backup Services and contact us for more details.)

 A central issue in sharing a resource, such as the cluster, is making sure that each group is able to receive their fairshare if they are regularly submitting jobs to the cluster, that groups do not interfere with the work of other groups, and that research at Vanderbilt University is optimized by not wasting compute cycles.
 Resource management, scheduling of jobs, and tracking usage is handled by SLURM.